csound-flossmanual/csound-floss/book/02-d-hardware.md

 Probably you have a too large buffer size.
 See above about how to set the audio buffer size.

+### Why do I get a “wrong number of channels” error?

+In general it means a mismatch between the `nchnls` statement in the Csound file and the available number of hardware channels.
+For instance `nchnls = 4` in your Csound file will not work with a stereo sound card and using the portaudio module.

+For Mac, this error can also be thrown when you use the internal sound card with `nchnls = 2`.
+The reason is that the microphone input is mono, but with `nchnls = 2` Csound tries to open two input channels.
+The solution in this case is to use `nchnls_i = 1` in addition:

+    nchnls = 2
+    nchnls_i = 1

 ## MIDI DEVICES

 ### Do I have to handle MIDI via Csound when I use a frontend?